 Screen Free Week is the first week of May – May 1-7, 2023.
 Whether you want to go completely screen free or just have some fun unplugged play options to do with your preschooler while the big kids are at school, bookmark this page for Screen Free Preschool Fun ideas.

 I don’t know about your family, but my family gets stuck in a rut very easily.
 We hear a lot of whining for more screen time.
 Well, maybe not whining so much as debating.
 By the end of the summer, Dash had learned that if he whined for more screen time, he lost it.
 Instead, he would build up a case for how we should actually run screen time: what days, how often, and why it was necessary.
 We were looking forward to kindergarten starting so we didn’t need to hear his testimonies again and again.
 We had to find some screen free preschool fun!

+Now that school has started, I don’t have to listen to his reasoning, but I still have one child at home and it would be easy for me to just turn on the TV and let him watch so that I can get some stuff done.
 Instead, we played with cars, went on a run (while Jack rode his bike), visited some friends, played more cars, and set up his train track.
 He also helped me bake banana bread and played with soapy water in the sink.
 Currently, he is back in his room with the train.

 My Screen Free Preschool Fun Arsenal

 Some of the toys in our rotation will be creative and some just fun.
 But this is a list of the items I like to have on hand all the time.
 However, if you don’t want to own them or you don’t have the space to own them, we also have ideas of where to find these toys around town.
 We’ll also keep adding ideas, so leave your favorites in the comments.

 1. Trains & Cars